 - Target audience and strategy for attracting participants.

 - Tutorial length – the tutorial can be full or half-day.

-- Brief professional biography of the presenter(s) documenting their seniority (we recommend to have at least one junior researcher), expertise, as well as previous training and speaking experience (such as teaching and tutorial presentation).
+- Brief professional biography of the presenter(s) documenting their seniority (we recommend having at least one junior researcher), expertise, as well as previous training and speaking experience (such as teaching and tutorial presentation).

-Next to this, the tutorial organizers should also provide a video teaser of about 1 minute that can be put on the ESWC 2022 website.
+Next to this, the tutorial organizers should also provide a video teaser of about 1 minute that can be put on the ESWC 2023 website.
 It will serve to attract participants to the tutorial.
-As an example, the organizers can take a look at the ESWC 2021 Introduction video on the website https://2021.eswc-conferences.org/.

 All proposals will be reviewed and discussed by the Tutorial Chairs as well as a committee of senior Semantic Web representatives.